itaditya/workshop-platform/README.md

 In the browser you can see the notes on the right-hand side.
 You can see the tutor's solution by switching tabs.
 Their code will be present in the `challenge.js` alongside your file.

+**Ask Assistant for help**

+Running `yarn assistant` can inform you about the common issues in your `playground.js` code.
+If you use a modern editor like VS Code then it will show squiggly lines below the problematic code as well.

+**Get your code evaluated**

+Running `yarn evaluate` will test if your code satisfies all the requirements of the challenge.
+By running `yarn evaluate --watch` you can re-evaluate automatically as soon as you change some code in `playground.js`.

 ### For Tutors

 Exercise lives in folder `src/pages/exercises/exercise-1`.
 For each exercise you need to add notes in `notes.mdx` and the challenge in `challenge.js`.